Did you pay with a credit card or debit card? Bank wire? Cryptocurrency?

 A credit card chargeback or debit card chargeback is a reversal of charges.
 It is a relatively simple transaction, similar to a refund.
 If you have ever contacted a merchant about an error or wanted to return an item and the merchant agrees, they simply reverse the charges.
 However, if the merchant and the customer disagree, this leads to a chargeback.

 The chargeback definition applies specifically to credit card transactions.
-Although people do talk about PayPal chargebacks, the simple term “chargeback” only applies to credit cards and debit cards.
+Although people do talk about PayPal chargebacks, the simple term “chargeback” only applies to credit cards chargebacks and debit card chargebacks involving Visa, Amex, Discovery, or Mastercard.
 Getting funds back from a bank transaction is usually referred to as “wire recall.”

 A return item chargeback can be simple as long as both parties agree.
-However, a chargeback meaning dispute or fraud can be more complicated because the disagreement is settled by each side presenting its case to the issuing bank.
+However, a credit card chargeback involving a dispute or fraud can be more complicated because the disagreement is settled by each side presenting its case to the issuing bank.
 Sometimes, one party is unhappy with the decision and the case goes to the courts.

-If a customer provides clear evidence of fraud, the issuing bank usually grants a chargeback right away.
+If a customer provides clear evidence of fraud, the issuing bank usually grants a credit card chargeback right away.
 However, some cases are not so clear-cut and require evidence that the product was faulty or even that the merchant or broker acted in bad faith.
-In this case, working with a fund recovery agency is the best bet for chargeback success.
+In this case, working with an agency that can bolster your case is the best bet for chargeback success.

 MyChargeBack experts guide consumers who are dealing with a credit card chargeback.
-We consult with clients, researchers, brokers, and merchants, and create intelligence reports that will assist in fund recovery.
+We consult with clients, researchers, brokers, and merchants, and create intelligence reports that will bolster your claim.

-An accurate chargeback definition may hinge on the difference between fraud and a dispute.
+An accurate credit card chargeback definition may hinge on the difference between fraud and a dispute.
 In clear cases of fraud, the issuing bank will return money to the customer.
 Examples include the theft of a credit card, errors, and unauthorized charges.
-If the customer can prove the card was stolen or that they did not authorize the charges, the matter can be solved quickly.
+If the customer can prove the card was stolen or that they did not authorize the charges, the matter can be solved quickly and the customer is given the credit card chargeback.

-Credit card companies frequently revise their criteria for chargebacks and customer disputes, and it can be difficult to keep track of these changes.
+Credit card companies like Visa, Discovery, Mastercard and Amex frequently revise their criteria for chargebacks and customer disputes, and it can be difficult to keep track of these changes.
 For example, credit card companies are taking fraud and unauthorized charge complaints more seriously, given government warnings about the increase of crypto scams and forex scams, but they are also narrowing their criteria of legitimate customer chargeback claims.

 The main categories for chargeback complaints include: